krishna120801/Tablu/README.md

 <li> Install git via terminal. <br>
 (On Ubuntu you can do sudo apt-get install git) <br>
 <li> Then do a git clone of your repository, or simply download the zip file of your repository from GitHub and extract it.<br>
-<li> Copy your java project in the new folder created after cloning (its name will be same to that of the repository you cloned). <br>
+<li> Copy your python project in the new folder created after cloning (its name will be same to that of the repository you cloned). <br>
 <li> Add all the changes you want. <br>
 <li> Then execute these commands: